This article has links to products and services we love, which we may make commission from.

 Looking to visit some of California’s most popular attractions with fewer crowds?
 Consider Lake Tahoe in fall.

-Not only will you miss the summer and winter footfall but you’ll also have the opportunity to explore fall colors in and near Lake Tahoe.
+Not only will you miss the summer and winter footfall, but you’ll also have the opportunity to explore fall colors in and near Lake Tahoe.

-This guide shares the best things to do in Lake Tahoe in the fall including foliage drives, autumn nature walks, waterfalls, seasonal events, food, drink, and fun thrill-seeker activities!
+This guide shares the best things to do in Lake Tahoe in the fall, including foliage drives, autumn nature walks, waterfalls, seasonal events, food, drink, and fun thrill-seeker activities!

-The article also includes suggestions close to the Lake Tahoe, so if you’re local and have fatigued the area’s fall activities, you can still pick up some tips for this year!
+The article also includes suggestions close to Lake Tahoe, so if you’re local and have fatigued the area’s fall activities, you can still pick up some tips for this year!

-Things to do in Tahoe in the Fall
+Things to Do in Tahoe in the Fall

 Eagle Lake & Eagle Falls